THE USER-DRIVEN CREATIVE ACADEMY

 and various design techniques.
 Elements of success were included in the following workshops, while

+others were excluded.
 This research project shows that U-CrAc has changed dramatically from a methodological strict

 approach and highly controlled process by the educator team; to almost fully controlled by the projectteams